 Welcome to a new format: Special Events!

-We start off with a true classic: We will head for Macau for a race with FR3 and GTR3 on 16.11.2018, just like the real drivers do on the same weekend.
+We start off with a true classic: We will head for Macau for a race with FR3 on 16.11.2018, just like the real drivers do on the same weekend.

 In our Esports championships, we received some complaints that drivers want to drive a structured organized multiplayer race, but it was too hard to qualify.
 So, we decided to launch special events, in which every leaderboard entrant will qualify for the multiplayer race.
 Yes, indeed.
 Every driver will qualify for the multiplayer race on 16.11.2018.
 The passwords will be sent to you via e-Mail.

 30 drivers will participate in each server.
 If the last server has 6 or less entries, the grid of the second lowest server will be extended to up to 36 cars.
-Entrance for either the FR3 race or the GTR3 race costs 200 vRP, and you have to own the content.
+Entrance for either the FR3 race costs 200 vRP, and you have to own the content.
 You can enter both races if you like.

 Schedule for Friday 16.11